JacobLinCool/Certi/packages/certi/README.md

 An URL shortener for Certificates.

-The url of Coursera certificate is too long, and put it on resume is breaking the layout, so I created this url shortener.
+The URL of the Coursera certificate is too long, and putting it on the resume is breaking the layout, so I created this URL shortener.

 <p align="center">
     <a href="#usage"> Usage </a> |